Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 Eq.~(\ref{eq:derive_4}) mimics the structure of the optimal link-flow decision variable with non-zero value shown in \cite{fosgerau2022perturbed}.
 This concludes the proof. \end{proof}

+Representing the differences in the joint behavior of the traveler and operator coalitions, $\alpha_1$ and $\alpha_2$ would typically be fitted to data in practice to help regulate the dispersion effect observed in the data.
+As shown in \cite{fosgerau2022perturbed}, route dispersion intensifies when the first term in Eq.~(\ref{eq:service_model_obj}) holds greater relative weight.
+If the observed flows have less divergent route choice behavior, the magnitudes of $\alpha_1$ and $\alpha_2$ can be both raised while maintaining the same ratio of $\alpha_1/\alpha_2$.

-\cite{bell1995stochastic} proved that the congestion effect can be reflected by the capacity Lagrangian in a capacitated network, which is also shown in \cite{liu2024stackelberg}.
-We follow the same logic to show that the congestion effect can also be evaluated by capacity Lagrangians in the PURC based assignment model.
+\cite{bell1995stochastic} proved that the congestion effect can be reflected by the capacity Lagrange multiplier in a capacitated network, which is also shown in \cite{liu2024modeling}.
+We follow the same logic to show that the congestion effect can also be evaluated by capacity Lagrange multipliers in the PURC based assignment model.

-\begin{proposition} The congestion effect of waiting for service at a capacitated MOD node $i\in N_M$ is captured by the corresponding Lagrangian $\lambda_{i}$. \end{proposition}
+\begin{proposition} The congestion effect of waiting for service at a capacitated MOD access link $l\in A_i^{\sim}, i \in N_M$ is captured by the corresponding Lagrange multiplier $\lambda_{l}$.
+Similarly, the congestion effect caused by the capacitated hub facility $l\in A_h^{\sim}, h \in H$ is captured by the corresponding Lagrange multiplier $\varphi_{l}$. \end{proposition}

-\begin{proof} Assume a node $i$ is at capacity ($v_i = 1$).
-If there is an additional flow $\delta_s$ for OD pair $s$ on link $l$, with $i$ being the sink node, the capacity constraint Eq.~(\ref{eq:service_model_modcap}) is therefore exceeded by $\frac{\delta_{s}q_s}{z_i}$.
+\begin{proof} We use the congestion effect at MOD access links as an example.
+Assume an access link $l$ with sink node $i$ is at capacity ($v_l = 1$).
+If there is an additional flow $\delta_s$ for OD pair $s$ on link $l$, the capacity constraint Eq.~(\ref{eq:service_model_modcap}) is therefore exceeded by $\frac{\delta_{s}q_s}{z_l}$.
 Assume the additional flow switches to link $l'$ while the chosen downstream links have identical costs compared to the chosen downstream links sourcing from node $i$.
 The change of objective value measured by Eq.~(\ref{eq:service_model_obj}) is written as Eq.~(\ref{eq:congestion}).